desmondlzy/embroidery-streamlines/README.md

 ## Cite Us, and Reach Out!

+Knowing our work being helpful to others means a lot to us!
+I'd be happy about knowing how our work creates some values for you.
+Drop me a [note](mailto:desmondzyliu@gmail.com) anytime.

-Please consider citing us if you find our work helpful for your project.
+Please consider citing us if you use our project.

 ```
 @article{zhenyuan2023embroidery,